Registered Nursing Program: Day/Evening/Alternative Options

 The Associate in Science in the Registered Nursing degree program is "approved with warning" by the Massachusetts Board of Registration in Nursing.
 The Massachusetts Board of Registration in Nursing approves pre-licensure programs in Nursing.
 Learn more about this status.

 This program includes 39 credits of nursing theory and clinical practice in health care facilities.
-NUR111, Nursing I, requires clinical practice six (6) hours per week.
-NUR112, NUR211 and NUR212, Nursing II, III and IV, each require clinical practice twelve (12) hours per week.
-Students must earn a grade of 78 or higher in all NUR courses with the exception of NUR100, in which students must earn a grade of 80 or higher.
+Each nursing course requires clinical practice.
+Cinical practice requirements can vary from 90 to 157.5 hours per semester.
+Students must earn a grade of 78 or higher in all NUR courses.
 Students who fail to meet either the clinical objective or the grade requirement of an NUR course fail that course.
 To ensure currency, credits for BIO203, 204 and 205 earned more than five years prior to enrollment in the nursing clinical sequence are not accepted.
 Note that there are many requirements that must be met for acceptance to the nursing programs.
-These requirements are spelled out in detail in the Associate in Science Degree: Nursing Program description preceding this grid.
+These requirements are spelled out in detail in the Associate in Science Degree: Nursing Program description.

 Criminal Offender Record Information and Sex Offender Registry Information Checks